Plotting & Analysis

 Helper functions

-Fluid properties are stored in separate arrays as primitive and conserved variables, or even in other arrays.
+The fluid properties in an Ulula simulation are stored in separate arrays as primitive and conserved variables.
 Some quantities, such as total velocity, need to be calculated after the simulation has finished.
 This function takes care of all related operations and returns a single array that has the same dimensions as the domain.

-Moreover, the function computes unit conversion factors if necessary and creates the corresponding labels.
-One quantity that demands special treatment is temperature, since it cannot sensibly be plotted in code units, or any other units than Kelvin.
-So we always convert to Kelvin, even if code units are used.
+Moreover, the function computes unit conversion factors if necessary and creates the corresponding labels for plotting.
+One quantity that demands special treatment is temperature, which cannot sensibly be plotted in code units.
+Instead we always convert to Kelvin, even if code units are used.

 Parameters: